QAshan2021/LinkedIn-Multi-Page-Scraper-Extension/README.md

 This extension’s code is provided **as-is**, under no specific license or an [MIT License](https://choosealicense.com/licenses/mit/).
 Use responsibly!

 ---
+## 📞 Contact Me

+If you face any issues while using this tool or have any questions, feel free to reach out to me via email:

+📧 **ahsanullahqureshi2021@gmail.com**

+I will try my best to assist you as soon as possible. 🚀

 ## Final Words